cardstack/glimmer-scoped-css/README.md

 ## :rotating_light: Limitations

-This is an alpha release with several limitations:
+This is a pre-1.0 release with several limitations:

 - it requires an unstable Embroider build (at least `2.1.1-unstable.72d5a8e`)
 - it assumes a Webpack build